What are your chances of acceptance?

 Cost:

-Lamont Summer Academy offers high school students of every grade a highly customizable curriculum.
-Over the course of two weeks, students take four in-person classes of their choosing in their major area of study.
+Lamont Summer Academy offers high school students ages 14 to 18 a highly customizable curriculum.
+Over the program’s 14 days, students take four in-person classes of their choosing in their major area of study.
 Those include:

 • String